Eliemer/Card-plus-plus/README.md

 3. Run the _Card++.py_ file on your IDE or terminal.
 4. Start using Card++.

+**Language Developement**

+The programming language was created utilizing python; the lexical analyzer itself along with some intermediate code are contained in Card++.py.
+The data structures used are in the GameElements File, which allows our Language to create objects such as Cards, Fields, etc.

+Initial development consisted of choosing keywords for users to utilize in the Language, creating those keywords and then building expressions and functions as needed to allow them to build objects quickly and easily.
+It was assured then that all the functions a user would write could be interpreted and defined in the Language to create the Cards and Fields and then combined to be utilized in the Card game itself along with other functions to affect the Fields and Cards themselves.

 **Using Card++**

 Card++ allows you to create your card game using the